 The balaclava has been around for centuries, but it has never been more fashionable than it is now.
 It is one of this season’s biggest must haves.
 Balaclava knitting patterns combine both a hat and collar.
 These winter accessories are ideal for keeping the head and neck warm while staying stylish.

-Are you looking for balaclava knitting patterns?
-Below are 15 patterns for children and adults.
+15 balaclava knitting patterns below for children and adults.

 1. Snowboarding Mask Knit Balaclava Pattern by WoolmagicByMila